HomeDev GuideRecipesAPI Reference

 Media structure

-Media used in site content must be available in folders in the Assets pane.
-The folder structure is shared with blocks, so when you create a folder for images, the same folder will also be created for blocks.
+Media used in site content must be available in folders in the Assets panel.
+Media and blocks share the folder structure, so creating a folder for images creates the same folder for blocks.
 You can set access rights for folders to restrict editor access.

-• For All Sites – Assets available for sharing across a website, or all websites in a multi-site scenario.
+• For All Sites – Assets are available for sharing across a website or websites in a multi-site scenario.

-• For This Site – Assets available within a site in a multi-site scenario, see Initial configuration.
+• For This Site – Assets are available within a site in a multi-site scenario; see Initial configuration.

-• For This Page – Assets only be available for a specific page (or block).
+• For This Page – Assets are only available for a specific page (or block).

 See Media types and templates.